Koldim2001/YOLO-Patch-Based-Inference/README.md

 3. boxes: These bounding boxes are represented as a list of lists, where each list contains four values: [x_min, y_min, x_max, y_max].
 These values correspond to the coordinates of the top-left and bottom-right corners of each bounding box.

-4. masks: If available, this attribute provides segmentation masks corresponding to the detected objects.
-These masks can be used to precisely delineate object boundaries.
+4. polygons: If available, this attribute provides a list containing NumPy arrays of polygon coordinates that represent segmentation masks corresponding to the detected objects.
+These polygons can be utilized to accurately outline the boundaries of each object.

 5. classes_ids: This attribute contains the class IDs assigned to each detected object.
 These IDs correspond to specific object classes defined during the model training phase.